BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     0x0B    reset command
-    flags   if 0, the eeprom is left untouched. if 1, the eeprom is erased prior to reset.
+    flags   if 0, the eeprom is left untouched. if 1, the eeprom is erased prior to reset. add 2 to perform a hard-reset after the command has executed.

 Response::
     0x0B    reset command